ilhan007/ui5con-web-component/docs/3_Develop_Tokenizer.md

 ## 6. Integrate `Token`
-In the previous step, we used plain divs.
-Now, we import the `Token` as it will be the main slotted element inside the `Tokenizer` and use it as type of the `tokens` slot.
+We used plain divs so far.
+Now, let's use the `Token`.

 <br>